The food also liked by each one is threefold, as is sacrifice, tapasya, and almsgiving. Hear the distinction of them (17:7).

 It is interesting that these three things are major indicators of the dominant guna of an individual.
-Now here are Krishna’s commentary on them:

 Ayus–food that actually increases the span of life.
 In other words, truly healthy food that protects the body and fosters it.
 The problem is that everybody has their own idea about what kind of food is healthy.
-I urge you to obtain and read these books: Diet For a New America by John Robbins, What’s Wrong With Eating Meat? by Vistara Parham, the books of Dr. Neal Barnard, particularly Food for Life: How the New Four Food Groups Can Save Your Life, and The RAVE Diet and Lifestyle by Mike Anderson, whose latest book Healing Cancer From Inside Out is a must read, as is Your Body’s Many Cries for Water by Dr. F. Batmanghelidj, and his other amazing books.
-Most people are slowly killing themselves with wrong diet.
+I recommend that you read Dr. Neal Barnard’s books on diet, starting with Food For Life.
+Also T. Colin Campbell’s The China Study.
+But the absolute best books on diet and health are How Not To Die and How Not To Diet, by Dr. Michael GregerMost people are slowly killing themselves with wrong diet.
 If they do not shorten their life, they make sure that they are sick for years at the end of their life.
 Ayus also means what increases life force.

 Bala–food that imparts strength to the body and mind.